-In certain biomes, such as tropical forests, there is an abundance of plant and animal life.
-This is because the weather conditions favour a huge variety of species.
-For example, a recent study of a Colombian rainforest, for example, found 596 bird species, 150 different species of amphibians and more than 200 species of mammals.
-Scientists estimate that there are more than 100 000 insect species per hectare in this rainforest and more tree species in a single hectare of this rainforest than there are in the whole of North America.
+In some biomes, such as tropical forests and grasslands, there is an abundance of life.
+This is because the conditions favour a huge variety of species.
+A recent study of a Colombian rainforest, for example, found 596 bird species, 150 different species of amphibians and more than 200 species of mammals.
+Scientists estimate that there are more than 100 000 insect species per hectare in this rainforest and more tree species in a single hectare here than there are in the whole of North America.
 This explosion of life is due to the year-round high temperatures and rainfall in the region.